forshaws/tqnn1/README.md

 You can install this software directly onto IBM Cloud infrastructure using a single click.
 This service will guide you through creating an IBM Cloud account if you do not have one already.
 It will also create the required toolchain and pipelines.

+* Click the Deploy to IBM Cloud

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/forshaws/tqnn1.git)

+* Once the SDK is installed on your IBM Cloud click "Get Key" in the Start/Setup menu
+* Follow the instructions on screen to configure the SDK and thin client applications

 ### How do I get set up manually? ###